ahandsel/kintone-for-hackathon/README.md

 [Obniz Board](https://obniz.com/products/Obnizboard/) is an IoT Microprocessor that is easily programable with JavaScript!
 Since Kintone supports [JavaScript customizations](https://get.kintone.help/k/en/user/app_settings/js_customize.html), it is the best web database to integrate with Obniz Board!

-Here is a step-by-step tutorial going over everything you need to get a Obniz Board exporting data to Kintone web database!
+Here is a step-by-step tutorial explaining everything you need to get an Obniz Board exporting data to the Kintone web database!

 [Setup Obniz Board as a counter & store data in Kintone Web Database all in 10 minutes! - DEV Community 👩‍💻👨‍💻](https://dev.to/ahandsel/setup-obniz-board-as-a-counter-store-data-in-kintone-web-database-all-in-10-minutes-23e)